anihakutin/apis-and-postman/README.md

 The first thing we want to do is install a couple of tools to make our lives a lot easier.

-[Postman](https://www.getpostman.com/) is a Chrome app that we can use to easily make API requests.
-Check out the docs and install the app from [here](https://www.getpostman.com/docs/).
+[Postman](https://www.getpostman.com/) is an app availble for Mac OS, Windows and Linux that we can use to easily make API requests.
+Check out the docs and install the app from [here](https://www.getpostman.com/downloads/).

 [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) is a Chrome extension that will automatically make JSON data much more readable in Chrome.